ncatlab/nlab-content/pages/10318.md

 =--

-### The Heisenberg group and the Poisson bracket from equivalence correspondences
+### The Heisenberg group and the Poisson bracket from prequantized Lagrangian equivalences

 Above we have interpreted [[maps]] $f \colon X \to Y$ as [[correspondences]] between $X$ and $Y$ by taking the [[correspondence space]] to be the